timooo-thy/pyChatBot/README.md

 - Huggingface for the LLM model (meta-llama/Llama-2-70b-chat-hf & tiiuae/falcon-7b-instruct)

-- Transformers and PEFT to train model
+- Transformers and PEFT to train model.

 - Streamlit for providing an intuitive app-building framework.

+- Langchain for retrieval augmented generation.

+- OpenAI for text embeddings.